paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 ### Automate your Git Worktree workflow

-You don't have to memorize these commands or repeat them every time of you end up using Worktrees on daily basis.
+You don't have to memorize these commands or repeat them every time you end up using Worktrees on daily basis.

 Instead, create a script or function to do the heavy lifting and place in your `.bashrc` or similar.